Seteco/Somorrostro/health-monitoring.md

 **Configuration**.
 All of you that use netdata already, know I hate it.
 I find absolutely no joy in configuring applications.
 Although netdata provides tons of configuration options, I always do my best so that most installations will need to configure nothing.

 So, netdata comes with pre-defined alarms for detecting the most common problems.
+Out of the box, it will trigger alarms:

+- when the applications it monitors stop
+- it will detect network interfaces errors
-Out of the box, it will trigger alarms when the applications it monitors stop, it will detect network interfaces errors, it will even **predict in how many hours your system is going to be out of disk space** and notify you if it is less than 48 hours.
+- it will detect low disk space on any disk
+- it will even **predict in how many hours your system is going to be out of disk space** and notify you if it is less than 48 hours.

 Even when you need to configure alarms by hand, netdata offers **Alarm Templates**.
 Once you have configured an alarm, netdata can apply this alarm on all similar charts/metrics.
 So, if for example, you build an alarm to detect a web server requests flood, netdata can apply this alarm to all your web servers automatically.